Truzor MM Documentation

 Minimum deal size

-Each coin has a minimum equivalent of 0.2 USD.
-This protects you from accidentally creating dust deals where the network fee would consume the entire amount.
+Each coin has a minimum equivalent of $0.20.
+This protects you from accidentally creating dust deals where the on-chain fee would consume the entire amount.

 Fees

 If a deal is cancelled before deposit, no fees apply — nothing happened on-chain.
-If a deposit was made and the deal is later refunded, only the network fee for the refund transaction is deducted.
+If a deposit was made and the deal is later refunded via /escrow-refund, the network fee (1.5% buffer) is deducted from the refund.

 Slash commands